sandy9159/DIY-Arduino-based-Wire-harness-wrapping-Machine/README.md

 so made this simple machine to minimize the work and we can quickly wrap the tape to wire harness.

+A cable harness, also known as a wire harness, wiring harness, cable assembly, wiring assembly or wiring loom, is an assembly of electrical cables or wires which transmit signals or electrical power.
+The cables are bound together by a durable material such as rubber, vinyl, electrical tape, conduit, a weave of extruded string, or a combination thereof.

+Commonly used in automobiles, as well as construction machinery, cable harnesses provide several advantages over loose wires and cables.
+For example, many aircraft, automobiles and spacecraft contain many masses of wires which would stretch over several kilometers if fully extended.

+By binding the many wires and cables into a cable harness, the wires and cables can be better secured against the adverse effects of vibrations, abrasions, and moisture.
+By constricting the wires into a non-flexing bundle, usage of space is optimized, and the risk of a short is decreased.

+Since the installer has only one harness to install (as opposed to multiple wires), installation time is decreased and the process can be easily standardized.
+Binding the wires into a flame retardant sleeve also lowers the risk of electrical fires.

 # Component Used

 1. Arduino nano